sleahy115/Portfolio/README.md

 ## Description

-_This page is a landing page for a portfolio.
-It includes links to current projects, a little bit about the author and their experience or certifications._
+_This is a landing page for a portfolio.
+It includes links to current projects, prospective projects, and  a little bit about the author and their experience or certifications._

 ## Setup/Installation Requirements